finyorko/fin/README.md

 ​I am responsible for the voice part of the robot.
 What I want to realize is that the robot can communicate with the customer, and recognize the commands which the customer give.
 He should know the needs of the customer and then execute, and then use the other modules to achieve the overall function.

-### The process of robotic action:
+## The process of robotic action:

 - When the robot recognizes the customer's beckoning action, he would say “Yes, I’m coming.”
 Then he would navigate to the customer.

 ​In this section, our group use Baidu API to identify the posture of the customer’s body.
-When the robot did it, we would publish a message of “Yes, I’m coming.” to the topic “speech” and the robot would say this sentence.
+When the robot did it, we would publish a message of “Yes, I’m coming.” to the topic `speech` and the robot would say this sentence.
 And then Then he would navigate to the customer.
 But the delay of the Baidu API is long, we can only receive the position of the previous second.
 So, he walked a little shaking.
 There was an idea that we only use the Baidu API for recognizing the posture of the customer’s body and the use dlib or some other packages to track the customer’s body.
 But he's still not running smoothly.
 And now this problem has not been solved well.

 - When he arrived at the customer, he would ask the customer “Hello!
 What do you want to drink, coffee or tea?”